portable antennas

 -

-antenna currents diagrams, showing how currents are distributed in the antenna;
+an antenna currents diagram, showing how currents are distributed in the antenna;

 -

-Smith charts, showing how antenna reactance changes with frequency.
+a Smith chart, showing how antenna reactance changes with frequency.

 Example VSWR+impedance curves covering several HF bands